Nianca-Chetty103/AI-Powered-Code-Review-Assistant/README.md

 - help with improving coding
 - improves learning to code
 - make coding more efficient and better to use
+- Able to track bugs and prioritise the severity of damage the bugs can cause.

 ## Tech Stack
 - python programming